pulsar-edit/.github/POLICY.md

 ## Repeat Questions

-Many times Pulsar throughout our various social platforms will receive repeated suggestions, and sometimes these suggestions are untenable for whatever various reasons.
-In these cases if we find ourselves repeatedly using the same answer, a discussion will happen at the Pulsar Admin Team level, on whether or not to add this conversation to our official [FAQ](https://github.com/pulsar-edit/.github/blob/main/FAQ.md) at which point, if agreed a PR will be made, and the community at large will be able to discuss it being added.
-At which point if it's added that now becomes the official stance and will be used in further discussion on the topic.
+Many times Pulsar throughout our various social platforms will receive repeated suggestions, and sometimes these suggestions are untenable for whatever reasons.
+In these cases if we find ourselves repeatedly using the same answer, a discussion will happen at the Pulsar Admin Team level on whether or not to add this conversation to our official [FAQ](https://github.com/pulsar-edit/.github/blob/main/FAQ.md) at which point, if agreed, a PR will be made and the community will be able to discuss it being added.
+The wording in that PR, if merged, then becomes the official stance on the topic and will be used in any further discussions.

 ## Pull Request Merging